 “Dr. Miller is the mother of shelter medicine,” said Dr. Laurie Peek, Maddie’s Fund® Executive Leadership Team.
 “She has forged a path to achieve not only her childhood dreams of becoming a veterinarian, but also inspires generations of veterinarians along the way.
 Shelter medicine changes everything because of her.
 We owe Dr. Miller our deepest gratitude for her bold ideas and innovative work.
 We are so very fortunate to have a living legacy in the field of animal welfare and our world.”

 Dr. Miller has educated a generation of students about issues shelters face and has paved the way for women of color in veterinary medicine.
 In 1977, Dr. Miller was one of the first two African American women to ever graduate from Cornell University’s College of Veterinary Medicine.

 She spent her entire groundbreaking, 42-year veterinary career with the ASPCA as the Director of the ASPCA’s Brooklyn Clinic, Veterinary Advisor, Vice President of Veterinary Outreach, and Vice President of Shelter Medicine, retiring in 2019.
 She is currently a member of the American Association of Veterinary State Boards advocating for animal shelters.

 In 2021 Dr. Miller received the Avanzino Leadership Award for her trailblazing leadership and purposeful dedication to the field of veterinary shelter medicine.
 Please join us in celebrating Dr. Miller by sharing a photo of your shelter pet or foster pet on social media using #ThanksToDrMiller.
-You can also hear Dr. Miller speak about her inspirational journey at the Humane Society of the United States Animal Care Expo earlier this year.
+You can also hear Dr. Miller speak about her inspirational journey at the 2022 Humane Society of the United States Animal Care Expo.